What Is a Micro ATM? Cash Withdrawal Made Easy

 Boosting Financial Inclusion

-- Helping Local Agents: Local shop owners who act
+Local Agents: Local shop owners who act as agents

 Simplicity and Speed